jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 If you're willing to admit you eat, find shelter, drink because of technology, and thus you are inside a technological ecosystem that is evolving independent of your biological desires, wants, lifespan, or your personal or ideological beliefs, you can admit this truth.

-The reward is seeing not the dead ends and darkness of artificial stories, but the natural light of how our society truly functions—the real ecosystem of producers, grazers, predators, decomposers, and testers.
+The reward is seeing not the dead ends and darkness of artificial stories, but the natural light of how our society truly functions—the real ecosystem of producers, plant-eaters, predators, scavengers, decomposers, and testers.

 People are biologically self-interested.
 We use tools to play the Game of Life.
 But these tools live and die on a timeline independent of our own.
 Without a technological identity, we are left to explain our ups and downs using—artificial—stories.